 What Is Subtalar Fusion?

-A fusion surgery locks bones together and is appropriate for diseased joints that can’t be replaced.
+A fusion surgery locks bones together to heal as one.
+It is appropriate for diseased joints that can't be replaced.
 Once a fusion heals together, it acts as one unit and can restore function and provide significant pain relief.
-Generally speaking, fusion also
+A fusion also

 is very durable.

-Subtalar fusion is performed to either correct rigid, painful deformities or instability of the subtalar joint, or to remove painful arthritis of this joint.
-During surgery, this joint between the talus bone above and calcaneus bone below is removed as the joint surfaces are fixed together.
-The goals of subtalar fusion are to decrease symptoms and allow improved function with less pain.
+Subtalar fusion is performed to either correct rigid, painful deformities or instability of the subtalar joint, or most often, to remove painful arthritis of this joint.
+During surgery, the remaining cartilage in the joint between the talus bone above and calcaneus bone below is removed and the joint surfaces are fixed together with screws to hold the bones in place while they heal.
+The goals of subtalar fusion are to improve function and decrease pain.

 Those with subtalar problems typically complain of pain along the outer side of the foot just below the ankle.
 Subtalar pain may be mistaken for ankle pain.
 Patients with subtalar joint problems frequently limp, favor the painless other foot, and notice

 swelling in this region.
-People commonly have difficulty and pain while walking on uneven surfaces and complain of stiffness in the foot.
+People commonly have pain and difficulty walking on uneven surfaces and complain of stiffness in the foot.

-Patients are positioned on their back or side to allow exposure of the operative leg.
+Patients are positioned on their back or side to expose the operative leg.
 Subtalar fusion is most often performed through an incision on the outer side of the foot.
-The joint surfaces are prepared by removing all cartilage and correcting all
+Your surgeon prepares the joint surfaces by removing all cartilage and correcting all

-deformity.
-The bone surfaces are roughened to stimulate bleeding.
+deformity, then roughens the bone surfaces to stimulate bleeding.
 This bleeding allows the two bones to heal together after the joint is fixed with hardware (screws).
-X-rays will be used during the surgery to ensure proper alignment and hardware position.
+Your surgeon will use X-rays during the surgery to ensure proper alignment and hardware position.

 Sometimes bone graft is added to help the healing.
 Once surgery is finished, the foot and ankle are placed in a well-padded splint.

-After surgery, pain medication will be required for a period of time.
+After surgery, pain medication will be required for an initial period of time.
 Some people may require medication only for a day or two and others for longer.
-In the first few weeks after surgery you must rest and elevate the operative leg to control swelling
+In the first few weeks after surgery, you must rest and elevate the operative leg to control swelling

 and allow the skin incisions to heal.
 When upright, you may experience throbbing and discoloration in the toes as the blood rushes back to the foot, but typically this resolves with elevation.
 It is important to keep weight off the foot.